sinclairzx81/bayes/readme.md

 # bayes-ts

-A simple naive bayes classifier written in typescript.
-This classifier was written specifically to support the streaming of large amounts of dynamic training data
+A naive bayes classifier written in typescript.
+This classifier was written specifically to support streaming large amounts of dynamic training data
-(in the form of plain javascript objects) where training may happen over a long period of time and classification should be quick and efficient.
+(given in the form of plain javascript objects) in real-time.
+This classifier is able to learn new features at random, and can be trained with non structured javascript objects of varying properties.
+The classifier runs with a low memory footprint, and makes persisting training data is straight forward.

 Useful for enabling classification services in real-time message based systems.